What to Expect When Getting Dentures Alexandria, VA

 The dentures that one gets from our office will be a custom fit to the individual's mouth, but may take some time before the individual has complete mastery of the dentures.
 Dentures also require proper oral hygiene to last as long as possible.
 However, proper care will not involve typical brushing with toothpaste.

 The proper care of dentures will require using a specific type of brush and a liquid solution that does not harm the material of the dentures.
 The patient will also need to soak the removable dentures in the solution at least every night when the patient sleeps.
 Since there are different types of dentures, we will go over the most effective care methods for the type of dentures the patient has.
 We will also recommend the best type of solution for cleaning the dentures and where to get it.

 Just because the patient does not have any teeth does not mean the gums cannot get infected.
 Thus, a patient without teeth needs to brush his or her gums at least twice a day.
 Using water to rinse the dentures after removing them from the mouth, patients then need to gently brush the gums with toothpaste.

 Regular brushing and keeping the dentures clean will help ensure that the patient does not have an infection growing in the mouth.
 It is important for the patient to also brush the tongue and along the roof of the mouth.
 While this may take some time for a patient to adjust to, proper oral hygiene is crucial for keeping dentures in the best condition possible.

 With proper oral hygiene, patients also need to be careful to avoid dropping the dentures on the counter or ground in the bathroom.
 While dentures are sturdy, they are not unbreakable.
 If the patient needs repairs on dentures of any kind, it is crucial to call us and seek assistance.
-Attempting to repair the dentures without professional expertise can result in catastrophic results.
+Attempting to repair the dentures without an oral health professional can result in catastrophic results.